nijatabbaszada/elasticsearch-backup-restore-with-minio-S3/README.md

 **Explanation of Parameters:**

-- **elasticsearch_backup:** This is the name of the snapshot repository that you registered earlier.
+- **elasticsearch_backups:** This is the name of the snapshot repository that you registered earlier.

 - **full_backup_$(date +%F_%H-%M):** The snapshot name is dynamically generated using the current date and time, ensuring a unique name for each snapshot.